GregariousMammal/Main-Site/_posts/2016-10-25-hands-on-with-the-yoga-book.markdown

 ---
 layout: post
-title: Hands on with the Yoga Book
+title: Hands on with the Lenovo Yoga Book
-date: '2016-10-23 09:36:36 +0200'
+date: '2016-10-25 09:36:36 +0200'
-image: essen.jpg
+image: yoga_book.jpg
 categories: writing theweeklysqueak
-tags:
+tags: android devices reviews
 ---
-# tbc

 When I saw the announcement of the Yoga Book at IFA I was fascinated.
 A tablet with a proper keyboard, and a graphics tablet that I could doodle and even write on.
 Sign me up!

 I placed an order with Lenovo, realising that their online store wasn't as advanced or friendly as others I am used to.
-I then waited with baited breath, not certain what I was going to receive, or when it would arrive.
+I then waited with baited breath, uncertain what I was going to receive, or when it would arrive.

 About a month later it showed up and I was happy to see that the package did include a 'live pen' (More on that later), a notebook (More on that later), but unfortunately, a German keyboard layout, as I already mentioned, Lenovo's customer experience is not as great as others.